jellyfin-archive/jellyfin-docs/docs/administrator-docs/installing.md

 ### Repository

-The Jellyfin team provides an Ubuntu repository for installation on Ubuntu Trusty/Xenial/Bionic/Cosmic.
+The Jellyfin team provides an Ubuntu repository for installation on Ubuntu Xenial/Bionic/Cosmic.

-**NOTE:** Ubuntu users may find that the ffmpeg dependency package is not present in their release or is simply a rebranded `libav` which is not directly compatible.
-Please obtain the `ffmpeg` `4.0.3` package directly from [their repository](https://ffmpeg.org/), or install `jellyfin-ffmpeg`, to use Jellyfin.

 1. Install HTTPS transport for APT if you haven't already:
     `sudo apt install apt-transport-https`